 |Asset class||Vanguard investor share||Expense ratio||Vanguard admiral share||Expense ratio||Vanguard ETF||Expense ratio|

-The returns history for an implemented Coffeehouse portfolio, included in the table below, consists of the performance history of Vanguard investor share index funds The second table provides compound returns and standard deviation of returns for 3 year, 5 year, 10 year, 15 year, 20 year, and full period returns.
+The returns history for an implemented Coffeehouse portfolio, included in the table below, consists of the performance history of Vanguard investor share index funds The second table provides compound returns, standard deviation of returns, and Sharpe ratios for 3 year, 5 year, 10 year, 15 year, 20 year, and 25 year returns.
 Investors using lower cost admiral shares would receive approximately +0.10% of additional net return.

 The returns period includes portfolio performance during the two bear markets in the 2000 -2010 decade, as well as subsequent recoveries.
 Keep in mind that past performance does not forecast future performance.

-See Coffeehouse portfolio, google drive spreadsheet for return computations.
+See Coffeehouse portfolio- 2017, google drive spreadsheet for return computations.